ibmtjbot/tjbot/README.md

 # IBM TJBot
 <img src="images/tjbot.jpg" width="85%">

-[IBM Watson Maker Kits](http://ibm.biz/mytjbot) are a collection of DIY open source templates to build things with [Watson](https://www.ibm.com/watson/products-services/) in a fun and easy way.
+[Maker Kits](http://ibm.biz/mytjbot) are a collection of DIY open source templates to build things with IBM AI services in a fun and easy way.
 [IBM TJBot](http://ibm.biz/mytjbot) is the first maker kit in the collection.
 You can 3D print or laser cut the robot body, then use one of our [recipes](recipes) to bring him to life!

-In addition, you can unleash your own creativity and create new recipes that bring TJBot to life using any of the available [Watson services](https://www.ibm.com/watson/products-services/)!
+In addition, you can unleash your own creativity and create new recipes that bring TJBot to life using any of the available IBM AI services!

 **TJBot only works with a Raspberry Pi.**